tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-synonym-map.md

 ---
-title: "Get Synonym Map (Azure Search Service REST API)" ms.custom: "" ms.date: "2017-03-13"
+title: "Get Synonym Map (Azure Search Service REST API) | Microsoft Docs"
-ms.prod: "azure"
+description: "A content of a synonym map can be retrieved using REST API in Azure Search." ms.custom: "" ms.date: "2017-03-13" ms.prod: "azure"